hsuanyuyeh/MLApis/chatbot_human_nutrition/README.md

 ## Chatbot with rag mechanism
 Build a chatbot with rag mechanism to answer nutrition related question.
+UI was built in template with pdf uploading feature.

 #### Steps
 1. Create the chromadb with uploaded pdf file.